-Rheumatic fever causes inflammation or a swelling and irritation of tissue.
+Rheumatic fever a disease marked by inflammation of tissue.
 The heart valves, skin, joints, and nerves can all be affected.
-Rheumatic fever can also cause permanent damage to heart valves and heart disease.
+Rheumatic fever can also cause lasting damage to the heart.

 |Diseased Heart Valve|

 |Copyright © Nucleus Medical Media, Inc.|

 Rheumatic fever is caused by the body's response to a type of bacteria.
 The bacteria causes strep throat.
 The body makes antibodies to fight the infection.
 These antibodies also begin to attack healthy tissue in the body.
 It is not clear why this happens.

 Rheumatic fever is more common in children aged 5 to 15.
 Other things that raise the risk are:

 - Having strep throat or scarlet fever, and

 - A history of rheumatic fever

 Symptoms usually appear 2 to 4 weeks after a strep infection.
 They may include:

 - Cough or problems breathing